gsustar/CoDi/README.md

 ### Training, Sampling and Evaluation

-Before running any of the following scripts, make sure to replace the `datadir` path in the config files to point to your data directory folder
+Before running any of the following scripts, make sure to replace the `datadir` path in the config files to point to your data directory folder.
+For additional arguments check the `train.py`, `sample.py` and `eval.py` scripts.

 #### Training
 ```